 How to Hand Applique: Starch and Press

-Hand applique allows you to make many different hand quilting designs and an overall more interesting quilt.
-This technique may seem fussy, but many find starch and press and welcoming alternative to needle turning.
+Hand appliqué allows you to make many different hand-quilting designs and an overall more interesting quilt.
+This technique may seem fussy, but many find starch-and-press a welcoming alternative to needle turning.
 It’s much quicker!